HoangDat47/flutter_lab/README.md

 - The app has a white background and a centered image of the user.
 - The app has the user's name, job title, phone number, and email address.
 - The app has icons for the phone number and email address.

+3. **Dicee**
+- This is a simple dice app.
+- The app has two dice images that change when the user taps on them.
+- The app has a button that allows the user to roll the dice.

 ##### Testing Instructions